ThatGreaserGuy/CS-300/README.md

       added detail of ADT variety focusing on vectors, hash tables, and binary search trees.
     - Analyze runtime complexity for the three data structures and display.
-    - Compare these runtime complexities as well as pros and cons of each data struc- ture.
+    - Compare these runtime complexities as well as pros and cons of each data structure.
     - Reflect upon these comparisons and provide an educated recommendation of the best data structure to utilize for the given scenario.